 Science First or Economics First?

-For budget conscious researchers, the costs of translation into multiple languages is sometimes hard to justify.
-The more cost effective and, to be blunt, manageable solution is to stick with English and let the ESL readers figure out how to translate it into their local language.
+For budget-conscious researchers, the costs of translation into multiple languages is sometimes hard to justify.
+The more cost-effective and, to be blunt, a manageable solution is to stick with English and let the ESL readers figure out how to translate it into their local language.